liparitgevorgyan/retail_sales_analysis/README.md

 ## Note

 Some cost prices were estimated using business assumptions.
-Financial results should be validated against actual purchase costs.